kleftog/sidecar-ae/README.md

 ## Installation

 - Detailed instructions can be found in the [README.md of our GitHub repository](https://github.com/stevens-s3lab/sidecar).
 - Our server comes with everything prebuilt and preinstalled.
-There is no need to rebuild anything, but if required, you can run the following commands for building and installing all software dependencies, LLVM 12, testing tools (wrk, memtier_benchmark), SPEC CPU 2006, and SPEC2017:
+There is no need to rebuild anything, but if required, you can run the following commands for building and installing all software dependencies, LLVM 12, testing tools (wrk, memtier_benchmark, etc.):

 ```bash
 ./sidecar/tools/install.sh